-This year, my wife and I flew down to Florida for several days, and stayed right on the beach.
+This year, my wife and I flew down to Florida for several days and stayed right on the beach.
 That trip cost me a little under $2,000.
-Personally, I’d rather go on nice vacation to the beach in Florida a couple times each year for the next 5 years than own a boat!
+Personally, I’d rather go on a nice vacation to the beach in Florida a couple times each year for the next 5 years than own a boat!

+Doing a little checking in my area, I can rent a boat for around $300 a day.
+Let’s see, $27,000 divided by $300, that’s about 90 days.
 Now how often am I really going to do this?
 A handful of times each year?
 If that’s the case, I’d have to rent for nearly 20 years before I equaled the cost of buying a boat!
 That sure sounds like a lot less hassle!

 Now that’s really what I want!
 A friend with a boat!

-In the end, after going through my questions, I’ve decided I don’t really want to own a boat!
+In the end, after going through my questions, I’ve decided I don’t really want to own a boat.
 Now if I do decide later that I want it, I’ve also figured out exactly what I need to do in order to get it, and I’ll go buy a boat!

 So how about you?
 How do you go about getting what you want in life?